-The North Korean Crisis Isn't Going Away
+The Meaning of Kim Jong Un's Rebuttal to Trump

 The fact that Kim Jong Un is now prepared to put his personal credibility on the line signals a considerable escalation for the regime.
 Yet, here too, it was Ri who made the threat toward the Pacific and not Kim, who pledged to “think hard” about how to “tame” Trump with “results beyond his expectation.”

-Repeatedly over the course of the spring, North Korea has shown new dexterity in issuing credible, coercive threats in its campaign to weaken American alliances.
+Repeatedly this year, North Korea has shown new dexterity in issuing credible, coercive threats in its campaign to weaken American alliances.
 Like Guam, the threat to conduct an atmospheric test is coercive: If Trump does not moderate his rhetoric and force posture, the test will occur.
-Like threats to test an ICBM, a thermonuclear weapon, and to overfly Japan, Ri’s statement regarding a nuclear test in the pacific is a test balloon to evaluate how the United States responds.
+Like threats to test an ICBM, a thermonuclear weapon, and to overfly Japan, Ri’s statement regarding a nuclear test in the Pacific is a test balloon to evaluate how the United States responds.
 The Trump administration has neglected to mount a tailored and specific response to each of these threats and each oversight paved the way for the next.

 US analysts are not certain the Kim regime has the capability to carry out the threat, though many consider it likely.
 Furthermore, the threat may not materialize in the near term (like Guam).
 Kim Jong Un may opt for an alternative response.